-By practicing watercolor techniques you will acquire the know-how and skills to paint flat and three-dimensional shapes, textures, depict light and shadow, how to use colors, and reserve white space in your composition.
+By practicing watercolor techniques, you will acquire the know-how and skills to paint flat and three-dimensional shapes and textures, depict light and shadow, use colors, and reserve white space in your composition.

 - Flat Wash Technique – creates a continuous flat color without showing evidence of brushstrokes

 - Graded Wash Technique – creates a gentle, graduated dark-to-light effect using one color

 - Variegated Wash Technique – creates a gentle graduated blending effect using two or more colors

 Wash techniques are the basic methods used for watercolor painting and are the primary skills learned and practiced by the beginner in watercolor.

 Wet & Dry Techniques

 - Wet-On-Wet Technique – water is applied to the paper first before painting watercolors on it

 - Wet-On-Dry Technique – painting watercolors on dry paper (without prewetting the paper)